Thriving plants and wildlife

 C4iv Regional sea assessments and the status of coastal water bodies and offshore units - Soft sediment invertebrates Not assessed Not assessed Not assessed

-C5a Changes in plankton communities Not assessed Not assessed Not assessed
+C5a Changes in phytoplankton and zooplankton communities Not assessed Not assessed Not assessed

 C5b Changes in phytoplankton biomass and zooplankton abundance Not assessed Not assessed Not assessed

-C6 Status of threatened and declining features Not assessed Not assessed Not assessed
+C6a Status of UK relevant OSPAR threatened and/or declining species and habitats Not assessed Not assessed Not assessed

 C7ai Typical length of demersal fish communities Not assessed Not assessed Not assessed